demmer/bluebird-retry/README.md

 limit, as well as an overall timeout for the operation that limits the number of retries.

-Uses the bluebird library to supply the promise implementation.
+The bluebird library supplies the promise implementation.

-Sample usage:
+## Basic Usage

 ```js
 var Promise = require('bluebird');